CordasMC/CordasMC/README.md

-# Hi there, I'm Justus aka Cordas 👋
+# Hi there, I'm Justus👋

 ## About Me

-I'm a aspiring full-stack developer and Minecraft enthusiast located in Germany.
-I'm currently learning web development and improving my skills in Java.
-In my free time, I work on creating plugins and mods for Minecraft servers.

-## Skills

-- Java ☕
-- JavaScript 💻
-- HTML/CSS 🎨
-- React ⚛️
-- Node.js 📦
-- MySQL 📀
-- TypeScript ⌨️
-- Kotlin 📱
+Im a Java & Discord-Bot Developer!
+In my free time, I'm always trying to improve my Life.
+I also like reading, one of my favorite books: [All Quiet on the Western Front](https://www.thriftbooks.com/w/all-quiet-on-the-western-front_harold-bloom_glencoe/247416/#edition=2396460&idiq=3443927) 📖

 ## Projects